 Nature Station Trails Map-2015 in Woodlands Nature Watch Area | All Trails Hike Only

 North/South Trail-South End-Hike Only and shares with Horses in some locations

 This 59-mile trail spans the entire length of the recreation area.
 Terrain ranges from rugged, hilly areas in the north to more smooth hiking in the south.
 You can access portions of this trail from the Woodlands Trace to hike sections of the trail.

 We consider a backpacker to be a person who carries all her or his camping equipment and personal belongings in a backpack and wears it to walk via a hiking trail in order to camp one or more nights.
 Backpackers generally move along the trail to a different location by foot each day.
 This does not include parking a vehicle and carrying supplies by hand to a campsite.

 If you backpack along the Canal Loop, North/South Trail, or Fort Henry Trails, please obtain a free Backpacking Permit.
 Obtain your permits at kiosks behind North Welcome Station, parking area across from South Welcome Station, and behind Golden Pond Visitor Center.
 Instructions come with these Free permits.

-If you plan to camp in a designated Backcountry Camping Area such as Sugar Bay, Nickell Branch, or Twin Lakes while backpacking along a trail, you will need to purchase a Backcountry Camping Permit for each person 18 and over.
+If you plan to camp in a designated Basic Campground or Camping Area such as Sugar Bay, Nickell Branch, or Twin Lakes while backpacking along a trail, you will need to purchase a Basic Camping Permit for each person 18 and over.